TWaugh12/MachineLearningProjects/README.md

 # Projects
-A collection of personal projects I have completed over the past 3 months
+A collection of personal machine learnings projects I have completed over the past 3 months